SvenMb/panletter-txt/README.md

 To install the templates 'dinbrief.md' and 'dinover.md', either store it in the working directoryor move it to the template folder in Pandoc's data directory, usually ~/.pandoc/templates.
-The wrapper script 'panletter' must be in a $PATH reachable directory or you need to call it with path.
+The wrapper script 'panletter-txt' must be in a $PATH reachable directory or you need to call it with path.

 ## using the wrapper script

 simple call (assuming it is in PATH):

-    panletter example-letter.md
+    panletter-txt example-letter.md

 This will create a file 'example-letter.txt' with your letter.